CoolV1994/Minecraft-Service/README.md

 Optional Feature: Any command not handled by this script will be passed on to the minecraft server, or all servers if no server is specified.

-Example: The command `minecraft server @ broadcast Hello everybody!` will broadcast a message to everyone on every server saying "_Hello everybody!_"
+Example: The command `minecraft server @ cmd broadcast Hello everybody!` will broadcast a message to everyone on every server saying "_Hello everybody!_"

 ## Start on Server Boot